The best savings account can make your money work harder for you.

 - If you want to put away a lump sum every month (about $500 per month as a general rule of thumb).
 Bonus saver accounts pay the highest interest but usually on small amounts and only if you can make a deposit for that month.
 If you're not a starter saver, there may be better options.

 - If you have more than $10,000.
 There are two options you may want to consider.
-You can invest in a term deposit or notice saver, if you're willing to part ways with the funds for a set amount of time.
-The second option, if you prefer a bit of risk, is to consider peer-to-peer investing.
+You can invest in a term deposit or notice saver, if you're willing to lock in the funds for a set amount of time.
+The second option, if you prefer a bit of risk, is peer-to-peer investing.
 Peer-to-peer lending providers act like middlemen by matching investors who are willing to lend money to other people or small businesses who want to borrow it.
 Remember to check whether the rates quoted are gross rates and if you have to pay tax.

 Our comparison tool above can sort products in ascending order so you can find the highest interest rate at the time.

 What are the benefits of the best savings account?

 - Aussies are spoilt for choice.
-When looking at the best savings accounts, there are several different types offered which are structured to meet specific needs, making it easy to find one that suits your financial goals.
+When looking at the best savings accounts, there are several different types available which are structured to meet specific needs, making it easy to find one that suits your financial goals.

-- You can get started today with a $0 minimum deposit.
-With some savings accounts, you’ll be able to open the account without making an initial deposit, or by simply making a low initial deposit.
-In addition, some will also not have a minimum monthly balance requirement.
+- You can get started with a $0 minimum deposit.
+With some savings accounts, you can open the account with a low, or even no, initial deposit.
+In addition, some accounts won’t have a minimum monthly balance requirement.

 - It doesn't charge any monthly fees.
 Due to competition within the financial sector, you’ll find that a number of Australian lenders waive monthly maintenance or account-keeping fees.

 - Kickstart your savings plan today.
-Savings accounts allow you to grow your available funds without any work involved.
-Whichever savings account type you opt for, you’ll have the opportunity to earn interest on your funds which in turn, increases your wealth.
+Savings accounts allow you to grow your available funds without any work.
+Whichever savings account you opt for, you’ll have the opportunity to earn interest on your funds.

 Traps to avoid